lauragift21/nuxt-workshop/README.md

 Nuxt applications can be deployed in **three** different ways using different rendering modes:

-- Single Page Application(SPA)
+- **Single Page Application(SPA)**
-- Server Side Rendering (SSR)
+- **Server Side Rendering (SSR)**
-- Static Site Generation (SSG)
+- **Static Site Generation (SSG)**

 Let's explore each of these and see how they differ.

 ### Single Page Applications
-Single Page Application(SPA) is an application that is rendered on the browser
+Single-page application (SPA) directly interacts with the browser by dynamically rewriting the current web page with new data from the web server, instead of the default method of the browser loading entire new pages.
+The goal is faster transitions that make the website feel more like a native app.

 ```js
 export default {